Quinoa Apple Salad brings together crisp fruit, nutty quinoa, and a tangy vinaigrette for the ultimate fall-inspired bite.

 If you have a fresh lemon on hand, squeeze a bit of lemon juice on the sliced pears and apples to keep them from browning too quickly.

-• Make sure to rinse the quinoa before cooking it.
-Quinoa has a natural coating called saponin which can make it taste bitter.
-Pour the uncooked quinoa into a fine mesh strainer and rinse under cold water thoroughly for 30 to 60 seconds.
+• Rinse it first: Quinoa has a bitter coating (saponin).
+Rinse uncooked quinoa in a fine mesh strainer under cold water for 30 to 60 seconds.

 • Make this salad vegetarian or vegan: Use water or vegetable broth to cook the quinoa in.
 That will make this salad naturally vegan and vegetarian!